-$^{^{\}rm 8}$ Relevant money is defined in the PGPA Act.
+9 Relevant money is defined in the PGPA Act.
 See section 8, Dictionary.

-9 Other CRF money is defined in the PGPA Act.
+$^{^{10}}$ Other CRF money is defined in the PGPA Act.
 See section 105, Rules in relation to other CRF money.

-Term Definition grantee The individual/organisation which has been selected to receive a grant guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Minister The Commonwealth Minister for Climate Change and Energy. non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth). personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not. program delegate A manager within the department with responsibility for administering the program. program funding or program funds The funding made available by the Commonwealth for the program. project A project described in an application for grant funding under the program.
-Regional Australia Any area in Australia outside a Greater Capital City but including Kwinana, WA. selection criteria Comprises of eligibility criteria and assessment criteria.
+Term Definition Minister The Commonwealth Minister for Climate Change and Energy new or expanded coal or gas facility A trade-exposed Safeguard Mechanism facility that produces coal or gas as a production variable and either commenced operation or expanded production after 30 June 2023. non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth). personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not. program delegate A manager within the department with responsibility for administering the program. program funding or program funds The funding made available by the Commonwealth for the program. project A project described in an application for grant funding under the program. selection criteria Comprises of eligibility criteria and assessment criteria.
+Safeguard Mechanism The Safeguard Mechanism is enacted through the National Greenhouse and Energy Reporting Act 2007 (the NGER Act) and other legislation.
+Much of the detail is set out in the National Greenhouse and Energy Reporting (Safeguard Mechanism) Rule 2015 (Safeguard Rules), alongside the Carbon Credits (Carbon Farming Initiative) Rule 2015 (CFI Rule) and the Australian National Registry of Emissions Units Regulations 2011.
+Trade-exposed Safeguard Mechanism Facility A facility that produces a trade-exposed production variable listed in section 1 or 2 of Schedule 2 of the National Greenhouse and Energy Reporting (Safeguard Mechanism) Rule 2015.

 Term Definition value with money Value with money in this document refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
-When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the project proposal and activities; fitness for purpose of the proposal in contributing to government objectives; that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and the potential grantee's relevant experience and performance history.
+When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the project proposal and activities fitness for purpose of the proposal in contributing to government objectives that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and the potential grantee's relevant experience and performance history.